Biological Data Sciences (BDS)

 BDS 570, INTRODUCTION TO COMPUTING IN THE LIFE SCIENCES, 3 Credits

-Covers the basics of writing a well-organized computer program to perform tasks that are commonly needed for effective data analysis in the life sciences.
-Incorporates reading data from a variety of file formats, parsing relevant information from data which comes in as text, putting this information into storage structures that make sense for the task at hand, applying basic mathematical functions to the data, and writing results to an output file.
-Provides students with the foundation to rapidly expand their knowledge of Python and other programming languages as needed in the future.
-CROSSLISTED as BDS 470/BOT 470 and BDS 570.
+Examines the basics of writing a well-organized computer program to perform tasks commonly needed for effective data analysis in the life sciences.
+Emphasizes reading data from various file formats, parsing relevant text-based information from data, putting information into storage structures, applying basic mathematical functions to data, and writing results to output files.
+Builds the foundation to apply programming to life science research.

 Explores how genomes underlie and influence biological phenomena, across the diversity of life, from prokaryotic microbes to eukaryotic multicellular organisms.
-Covers genome organization: the structure of chromosomes and chromatin; genes and gene families; and mechanisms that remodel genomes, such as mutation, recombination and transposable elements in the first part of the course.
-Focuses on genome expression and regulation: gene expression, cellular functions and biochemical pathways; transcriptional and post-transcriptional regulatory mechanisms; and genotype-to-phenotype relationships in the second part of the course.
-Emphasizes the use of recent technological advances and genome-wide assays that enable investigation of these topics.
+Examines genome organization in the first part of the course: the structure of chromosomes and chromatin; genes and gene families; and mechanisms that remodel genomes, such as mutation, recombination and transposable elements.
+Summarizes models of genome expression and regulation in the second part of the course: transcriptional and post-transcriptional regulatory mechanisms and genotype-to-phenotype relationships.
+Illustrates how recent technological advances and genome-wide assays enable investigation of these topics.

 BDS 575, COMPARATIVE GENOMICS, 4 Credits